Priteshkamde/Priteshkamde.github.io/_posts/2025-05-05-medical-imaging.md

 ### 🧩 Problem Statement

-In hospitals, thousands of X-ray images are generated daily, but many are:
+In hospitals, thousands of X-ray images are generated daily but many are:

 - Unlabeled or misfiled
 - Mixed in storage without body-part tags